 - Do not remove the batteries or AC Adaptor with the lens portion pulled out.
-This may cause a malfunction (DSC-P72 only). - When you turn the power on with the mode selector set to or i, the lens begins to move (DSC-P72 only).
+This may cause a malfunction. - When you turn the power on with the mode selector set to or it, the lens begins to move.
 Please be careful not to touch the lens.